bakasheddy/RetainMe-Predicting-Customer-Retention/README.md

 ## <centre> Shedrack David </centre>

 # Aim
-This project was conducted to predict the possibility of churn among bank employees and analyze the various reasons why it may occur, as well as the circumstances surrounding their decision.
+This project was conducted to predict the possibility of churn among bank customers and analyze the various reasons why it may occur, as well as the circumstances surrounding their decision.

 # About dataset